Author: Matthew Boone, LCSW

 I can confidently say that ACT made me better at psychotherapy.
 I don’t mean that my outcomes got better.
 I actually don’t have the data to support that.
+(It was only after digging into ACT, and other evidence-based therapies, that I started collecting outcomes.)
 What I mean to say is that I got better at being a practicing psychotherapist.

 Helping Others and Encountering Your Own Pain

 Practicing psychotherapy, or any kind of service profession in which you encounter the deep pain of other people, is hard.
 It’s easy to fall into feeling overwhelmed by all the suffering you encounter.
 You can walk out of a session feeling like you’re still carrying that suffering.
 You may even find yourself ruminating on it in the evening after work.

 I’ve discovered that the very strategies ACT teaches for dealing with thoughts and feelings are perfect for handling the ups and downs of psychotherapy, as well as for listening more deeply to my clients.

 In ACT, acceptance means taking an open and willing posture towards thoughts and feelings and the circumstances that gave rise to them.
 It also entails consciously choosing actions that may bring you in contact with discomfort if doing so brings you closer to what’s important to you (i.e., your values).
 Mindfulness plays a key role in this kind of acceptance: the practice of nonjudgmentally observing the present is one of the most effective ways to practice willingness to have what’s already there without trying to change it.